Celebrate Good Times

 While this post is not only intended for women and definitely not for those of a certain age only, they are uppermost in my mind. millennial women will also gain a lot from my reasons to celebrate themselves.
 More of that a bit later.

 Gone are the days, when a single person of whatever age would go to church, a club, the library or even the grocery store to meet someone.
 Yes, people do meet in these settings but online dating is far more popular and efficient we could say.
+Women can use sites like BBW Dating and be celebrated, no matter what their shape or size is, making it much easier to date and find significant others.
 Read an article a few years ago that stated that “more than a third of new marriages begin with an online meeting.”
 Shake your head at that statistics or not, online is where things are at now.

 The flip side of that, which is also documented, is that the chances of rejection, abuse and outright disrespectful attitudes one to another are magnified.
 From personal experiences, whatever your age, non-tolerance for you as a woman, one of colour, lovers of a certain type of music or even your line of work is starker.
 Recently, I posted about being scammed and how to minimise the chances of that happening to you.
 This is important for those who use online dating so check out that post.